Keschler/cr-bot/README.md

 Debug outputs are written to `capture/debug_output/` and are intentionally not part of the runtime pipeline.

+## Action Evaluation

+The evaluation tools compare detected own and enemy actions against hand-labeled ground truth.
+They report precision, recall, F1, missed actions, false positives, timing error, and placement-cell distance.

+The cell visualizer renders the action grid over labeled frames so ground-truth cells can be checked or filled in from video frames.
+See `capture/eval/README.md` for the ground-truth format and script options.

 ## Devlogs

 Development logs are available online: